How to Get Donations From These Five Types of Donors

 Example message to cause contributors:

-I’m raising funds and awareness for cerebral palsy and thought you might be interested in supporting my fundraiser.
+I’m raising funds and awareness for cerebral palsy and thought you may be interested in supporting my fundraiser.
 I’ve been following your daughter’s story, and her resilience after diagnosis is inspiring.
 Any amount you give will help me fight for people living with cerebral palsy.
 Here’s the link: [insert link].”

 4. Community crusaders